nima-siboni/cart-pole-deep-RL-DDQN/README.md

 * **learning** : After sampling based on the policy, the obtained data is used to train the DNNs.
 The train the agent,

   **(1)** first a random batch is taken from the replay buffer.

-  **(2)** using the events of the batch the Q-net is trained to fit the Q-values estiamted by the Q-target network (this is DQN, and in DDQN there is a small change here, which is introduced to decrease the overestimation of the Q-values).
-After finishing this step, the algorithms loops back to the step **(1)**.
-This procedure conitnues for a fixed number times.
+  **(2)** using the events of the batch the Q-net is trained to fit the Q-values estimated by the Q-target network (this is DQN, and in DDQN there is a small change here, which is introduced to decrease the overestimation of the Q-values).
+After finishing this step, the algorithm loops back to the step **(1)**.
+This procedure continues for a fixed number times.

   **(3)** After looping over **(1)** and **(2)**, we go back and collect one more episode and add it to the buffer.
 If the replay buffer has reached its maximum size, some of the old events are deleted (based on first in, first out) and the new events are included.
-This step is repeated a number of times, where for each time, a complete set of repeatition for steps **(1)** and **(2)** are carried out.
+This step is repeated a number of times, where for each time, a complete set of repetition for steps **(1)** and **(2)** are carried out.

   **(4)** Finally, the policy with which the experiences are done is changed.
 After changing the policy, we repeat the whole process from the step **(1)**.

 The algorithm above is shown best by the following DQN sudo code:

 from the [Deep RL course](http://rail.eecs.berkeley.edu/deeprlcourse/) by S. Levin.

-On changing the policy (step 4): In our implementation, this is done by assiging the learned Q-network to the Q-target network, and then using the Q value predictions of this network with epsilon greedy as the exploring policy.
+On changing the policy (step 4): In our implementation, this is done by assigning the learned Q-network to the Q-target network, and then using the Q value predictions of this network with epsilon greedy as the exploring policy.
 This is not a unique choice and one has the freedom of choosing any policy.
 This freedom is due to the off-policy nature of the DQN (and also DDQN).
 Nevertheless it might be a good idea to somehow involve the learned information into the policy.